 Prior to housing placement, the inmate reviews the comprehensive PREA video and 72 assessment is completed on the inmate.
 The comprehensive PREA Video, PREA: What You Need to Know from the PREA Resource Center informs inmates of their rights to be free from sexual abuse and sexual harassment, the right to be free from retaliation for reporting such incidents, ways to report sexual abuse and sexual harassment, preventing and responding to such incidents.
-During the audit of another jail under the authority of the Henrico Sheriff's Office, the auditor and consultant recommended to the administration that the curriculum provided by the PREA Resource Center to supplement the video should be used in addition to the video to allow for discussion with the inmates and staff should communicate the Jail's zero tolerance policy.
-The administration was receptive to the information and put systems in place to begin this process a week prior to the site review at Jail West.
-The auditor and consultant reviewed random samples of the modified PREA /Sexual Assault Awareness Inmate Education Acknowledgment Form confirming that all new intakes receive the brochure and the inmate handbook.
-Documentation was provided to the auditor confirming the implemented change during the writing of this report.
+The auditor recommend to the administration that the curriculum provided by the PREA Resource Center to supplement the video should be used in addition to the video to allow for discussion with the inmates and staff should communicate the Jail's zero tolerance policy.
+The administration was receptive to the information and immediately spoke with the intake staff to put systems in place to begin this process.
+Interviews with inmates revealed that they were given the opportunity to refuse the brochure and handbook during booking.
+The auditor and consultation reviewed random samples of the PREA /Sexual Assault Awareness Inmate Education Acknowledgment Form confirmed what was being reported by the inmates.
+This was discussed with the PREA Coordinator and Booking Sergeant.
+The form was modified to ensure that all new intakes receive the brochure and the inmate handbook.
+Documentation was provided to the auditor confirming this change was implemented.